Skip to content

 GoodSport Founder

-Carbohydrates are absolutely essential for a sports drink to be effective.
-They allow the body to rapidly absorb fluid and electrolytes so you can hydrate fast and provide fuel for active muscles.6 A proper balance and number of carbohydrates is critical.
-Too much or too little carbohydrate can cause gastric distress.7 And when two types of carbohydrate are provided as opposed to just one, fluid absorption will be optimized.7
+Carbohydrates are essential for a sports drink to be effective.
+They allow the body to rapidly absorb fluid and electrolytes and they provide fuel for muscles and the brain.2,12

 GoodSport Founder